aleontiev/pyresource/README.md

 ### Authorization

-Resource uses a flexible access control model that supports both open and closed permissioning styles and is based on a single resource attribute called `can`:
+Resource uses a flexible access control model that is based on an attribute called `can` that exists on `server`, `space`, `resource`, and `field`:

 - If a resource does not specify the `can` attribute, all actions will be allowed for all requests (open permissions, the default behavior)
 - If a resource does specify the `can` attribute, then:
     - `can` must be an object with action-keys and expression-values
     - actions against this resource will only be allowed if the expression-value for a matching action-key evaluates to True or to an expression (closed permissions)
     - if an expression-value evaluates to an expression (rather than a boolean), that expression is applied as a query-filter to the resource (partial access controlled by filters)
-- Fields and field options can also define `can` in a similar fashion (field-specific permissions)
+- Fields may also define `can` (to limit access to fields in certain contexts)
+- Field options may also define `can` (to limit access to setting options)
+- Spaces may also define `can` (to limit access to space-wide queries)
+- Servers may also define `can` (to limit access to server-wide queries)

 ### Expressions